WebOps platform Pantheon raises $100M from SoftBank Vision Fund – TechCrunch

 Pantheon co-founder and CEO Zack Rosen told me that the company wasn’t under any pressure to raise.
 “It really just helps us accelerate everything that we’re doing,” he said.
 “We didn’t need the funding.
 We had plenty of cash in the bank.
 We were planning to raise in a year or two years down the road.
 But we have a lot of conviction in and where this industry is going and our customers’ needs are pretty apparent, so we just used this as an opportunity to pull things in by six months to a year and accelerate all the things that were already on our operational plans for the company.”

 As Rosen noted, the role of company websites has changed quite a bit since Pantheon launched almost a dozen years ago.
-While originally, they were mostly about brand building and having a publishing channel, these days, they are directly tied to revenue.
+While originally they were mostly about brand building and having a publishing channel, these days, they are directly tied to revenue.
 “The majority of buying decisions get made before anyone talks to a customer these days,” Rosen said.
 “All the research is getting done — hopefully — on your company’s website.
 Any link in an advertisement or link in an email is going to route that customer back to the website.
 That’s your most important digital product.
 And so marketers are really starting to think about it like that.”

 So while hosting and publishing may be solved problems, driving revenue through a company’s website — and measuring that — is where Pantheon sees a lot of opportunities going forward.
 Though at the core of the company’s offering, of course, is still its serverless hosting platform and developers remain its core audience.
 But it’s the collaboration between the marketing teams and developers that is driving a lot of what the company is now investing in.
 “In order to deliver a best-in-class digital experience — and be able to iterate it every single day and work with designers and developers and website owners and project managers — you need a system of record for that work.
 You need a solid workflow for those teams,” Rosen noted.